dcastil/tailwind-merge/docs/configuration.md

 })
 ```

+> **Note**
+> The function `extendTailwindMerge` computes a large data structure based on the config passed to it.
+I recommend to call it only once and store the result in a top-level variable instead of calling it inline within another repeatedly called function.

 ### Using completely custom tailwind-merge config

 If you need to modify the tailwind-merge config and need more control than [`extendTailwindMerge`](./api-reference.md#extendtailwindmerge) gives you or don't want to use the default config (and tree-shake it out of your bundle), you can use [`createTailwindMerge`](./api-reference.md#createtailwindmerge).